Overview

 What is a vaginal boil?

 Boils do not cause any harm and usually resolve within a few weeks.
-However, some vaginal boils may require treatment to cure the infection and therefore it is essential to consult with a doctor.
+However, some vaginal boils may require treatment to cure the infection, so it is essential to consult a doctor.

 Boils close to the vagina are caused by bacteria entering the skin and infecting a hair follicle.
-Practicing good hygiene helps prevent bumps on vagina and recurring boils.
-Avoiding using a razor or changing your razor regularly may help prevent big boils on private areas.
+Practicing good hygiene helps prevent bumps on the vagina and recurring boils.
+Avoiding using a razor or changing your razor regularly may help prevent big boils in private areas.

 Symptoms of a vaginal boil